My 12 month old

-By 12 months, your baby’s birthweight will have probably tripled and they will be about 50% longer than they were as a newborn.
+By 12 months, your baby’s birthweight will have probably tripled and they will be about one and a half times as long as they were as a newborn.
 Their brain has grown to about 60% of the size of an adult’s.
 Their growth will slow down from now on.
 Try not to compare your baby’s height or weight with that of other babies, as long as they are growing as expected according to their growth chart.

-Physically, they might be pulling themselves up and using the furniture to move around (called ‘cruising’).
+Physically, they might be pulling themselves up and using the furniture to move around (this is known as ‘cruising’).
 Some babies can stand well by themselves by now and they may be taking their first steps.

 By 12 months, your baby will be getting good at using their hands and fingers.
-They will hold a spoon and try to feed themselves from it.
-Encourage your baby to drink from a cup by themselves, and use a cup for drinking instead of a bottle.
+They will hold a spoon and try to feed themselves with it.
+Encourage your baby to drink from a cup by themselves and use a cup for drinking instead of a bottle.
 You should ideally stop using a bottle by 18 months.

 Development problem signs